gjorando/helm-charts/charts/mastodon/charts/mastodon-standalone/README.md

 Your `values.yaml` file should at the bare minimum define the keys that are outlined in **bold**.
 Moreover, check thouroughly the keys that are outlined in _italic_, as they may refer to important configuration.
 You can find more information on the [Mastodon documentation](https://docs.joinmastodon.org/admin/config/).

+**Important note:** secrets are not recreated if they already exist.
+This ensures that they're not re-generated.
+Moreover, they're not deleted automatically when the release is uninstalled.

 ### General

 | Parameter  | Description | Default |